 Our law librarians maintain research guides on a variety of topics.
 Our guides provide student researchers with resources and strategies for effective research.

-Contact Kate Emery, Fiscal Coordinator and Cataloger for routing.
+Contact Kate Emery, Technical Services and Archivist, for routing.
 In the case of popularly requested titles, a copy of table of contents may be substituted.

 Internet access is available to faculty, staff and current students.
 Questions about laptops, network information, printing, and email accounts should be directed to the technology staff.